harlow/go-micro-services/README.md

 # Golang Microservices Example

 An demonstration of Golang micro-services that accept HTTP/JSON requests at API level and then leverage [gRPC][1] for inter-service communication.
 The example application plots Hotel locations on a Google map:

 <img width="865" alt="screen shot 2016-11-07 at 9 31 12 pm" src="https://cloud.githubusercontent.com/assets/739782/20087958/de0ef9b4-a531-11e6-953a-4425fe445883.png">

-The map makes an HTTP request to the API Endpoint, which in turn spawns a number of RPC requests to the backend services and returns a GeoJSON payload.
+The web page makes an HTTP request to the API Endpoint which in turn spawns a number of RPC requests to the backend services.

 ![new_sequence](https://cloud.githubusercontent.com/assets/739782/7439604/d1f324c2-f036-11e4-958a-6f6913049946.png)